pyccel/pyccel/tutorial/openmp.md

 print("x2 : ", x2);
 ```

-The output of this program is (you may get different output but the sum must be the same for each thread in this example):
+The output of this program is (you may get a different output, but the sum must be the same for each thread):
 ```shell
 ❯ pyccel omp_test.py --language c --openmp
 ❯ ./omp_test